makersacademy/bowling-challenge/README.md

 • Adding a user interface
 • Implementing Express to handle get and post requests
 • Extract functional code into multiple classes
-• Adding tests for edge cases
+• Adding additional tests for edge cases

 ## Bowling — how does it work?